nubenetes/confluence6-atlassian/README.md

 - [External References](#external-references)

 <!-- /TOC -->
-# HowTo Build a custom Confluence 6 docker image with a public dockerhub image as a base
+# HowTo Build Atlassian's official Confluence 6 docker image to make it work in Openshift and with Java Oracle
 * Origin Dockerfile based on the following dockerhub repo: https://hub.docker.com/r/atlassian/confluence-server/
 * This image has been developed and tested in the following environment:
     * **Openshift.com account** with 6GiB of RAM + 4GiB of persistent storage + 2Gib of Terminating Memory.